kathy & ron goodlad: 50+ years of learning together

 Fresno Forever

 A kind friend made home ownership possible again.
-We grew from, “Do we have to live here?” to “This is our forever home.”
-Now our home of more than 20 years.
-Lots of growing here.
+We grew from “Do we have to live here?” to “This is our forever home.”
+Now our home for more than 20 years.
+Lots of growing experience here.

 The story of Kathy & Ron Goodlad